NCAR/VAPOR/docs/_sources/usage.rst.txt

 Contours
 ________

-Displays a series of user defined contours along a two dimensional plane within the user's domain.\n\nContours may hae constant coloration, or may be colored according to a secondary variable.
+Displays a series of user defined contours along a two dimensional plane within the user's domain.
+Contours may hae constant coloration.
 Contours may be displaced by a height variable.

 .. figure:: ../_images/Contours.png
     :align: center